bobpach/Postgres-CI-CD/Part-1-Deployment/README.md

 ```
  - ArgoCD v 2.6 or later deployed in the kubernetes cluster.
  - A git repository containing the Crunchy Postgres for Kubernetes manifest to be deployed.
 Here's a sample manifest you can use or you can fork [my git repository](https://github.com/bobpach/Postgres-CI-CD).
+ - A private container registry containing the images you want to deploy.
+Most organizations will pull images, tag them and then upload them into their private registries.
+For this blog I am using a private registry for all images except the Crunchy Postgres Self Test.
+That image is in a public repo in my docker registry.

 <details><summary>- kustomization.yaml</summary>